 The Foreign and Commonwealth office website

-The Foreign and Commonwealth office website (FCO) has wealth of foreign travel advice and checklists specially tailored for the different needs of travellers and regularly updates the information in their travel advice following any significant incident that might affect British nationals visiting or living in the area.
+The Foreign and Commonwealth Development Office website (FCDO) has a wealth of foreign travel advice and checklists specially tailored for the different needs of travellers and regularly updates the information in their travel advice following any significant incident that might affect British nationals visiting or living in the area.

 Risk Awareness form

-Your school will ask you to complete the risk awareness form, which is a required part of the study year abroad.
-This form will help you to start thinking about various practical aspects of your year abroad, identify any problems you may face and start to consider how you will adapt to the challenges that come with living in a different environment.
+Prior to your departure, you will be asked by the Outgoing Study Abroad team to complete a Risk Awareness Form.
+This form will help you to start thinking about various practical aspects of your year abroad, identify any problems you may face and start to consider how you will adapt to the challenges that come with living in a different environment

 Contact at your host university